panique/huge/README.md

 made for smaller projects, typical agency work and quick pitch drafts.
-If you want to build massive corporate applications with all the features modern frameworks have, then have a look at [Laravel](http://laravel.com), [Symfony](http://symfony.com) or [Yii](http://www.yiiframework.com), but if you just want to quickly create something that just works, then HUGE might be interesting for you.
+If you want to build massive corporate applications with all the features modern frameworks have, then have a look at [Laravel](http://laravel.com), [Symfony](http://symfony.com) or [Yii](http://www.yiiframework.com), but if you just want to quickly create something that just works, then this script might be interesting for you.

 HUGE's simple-as-possible architecture was inspired by several conference talks, slides and articles about huge applications that - surprisingly and intentionally - go back to the basics of programming, using procedural programming,